-- 1 Click the Wireless Network Configuration utility icon in your computer's system tray. - 2 Typically you then click Zoomxxxx where xxxx is 4 random alpha-numeric characters.
-Zoomxxxx is the SSID printed on the bottom label of your Cable Modem/Router.
+- 1 Click the Wireless Network Configuration utility icon in your computer's system tray. - 2 Typically you then click on Zoomxxxx-5G to connect to your Cable Modem/Router's 5 GHz network.
+If you do not see Zoomxxxx-5G then most likely your wireless adapter does not support the 5 GHz network, so click on Zoomxxxx.
+In both cases, xxxx are the last 4 digits of the CM MAC address.
+You can find Zoomxxxx printed on the label of your Cable Modem/Router.
 In the unlikely event that you changed the SSID from the default, select your new SSID. - 3 Click Connect.
 If you want to connect to this network automatically in the future, check the Connect Automatically checkbox. - 4 When prompted to enter your Network Security Key, enter your Pre-Shared Key (Security Key/Password) and hit OK.
-Your Security Key/Password can be found on the bottom label of your Cable Modem/Router. - 5 Test your wireless connection.
+Your Security Key/Password can be found on the label of your Cable Modem/Router. - 5 Test your wireless connection.
 Open your computer's Web browser and try to connect to a familiar Website.
 If you are unable to connect, make sure you followed the instructions.
-If you did, please see A: Troubleshooting Tips
+If you did, please see Appendix A: Troubleshooting Tips